tobac-project/tobac/doc/code_reviews.rst

 ============================

 Doing a code review can be very challenging if you are unfamiliar with the process.
-Here is a set of documents might provide a good resource on how to get started:
+Here is a set of documents which might provide a good resource on how to get started:

 https://github.com/google/eng-practices